RiiConnect24/Wii-Guide/_pages/en_US/themes.md

 ##### Section III - Installing the Theme

-1. Extract MyMenuify Mod and put it in the `apps` folder on your SD card or USB drive.
+1. Extract MyMenuifyMod.zip to your SD card or USB drive.
 2. Put the .csm file you saved in a folder called `modthemes` on your SD card or USB drive.
 3. Insert your SD card or USB drive into your Wii.
 4. Launch MyMenuify Mod from the Homebrew Channel.